26.6 C

 For the first time since 1998, independents have been elected to the Assembly: Thomas Emerson (Kurrajong), representing Independents for Canberra, and Fiona Carrick (Murrumbidgee).
 Independents for Canberra received 8.5 per cent of the territory-wide vote.

 The ACT Greens have lost two of their sitting members: ministers Rebecca Vassarotti and Emma Davidson.
-The party received 12.4 per cent of the vote (a 1.1 per cent swing against them), and is currently confirmed to hold only two seats, although may keep a third.
+The party received 12.4 per cent of the vote (a 1.1 per cent swing against them), and holds three seats.

 Because many Green seats “sit right on the margins”, a 1 per cent drop “had a significant impact”, Greens leader Shane Rattenbury said.
 He considers the loss of the seats to be a move for the independents, not a vote against the Greens.
 The two lost seats were those gained by independents.